For those who need God

 - Saturdays at 5:30 p.m.: A more quiet service

-- Sundays at 11:45 a.m.
-(11 a.m. in summer): Our Open Spirit contemporary service, with a more informal style for music leadership and preaching.
+- Sundays at 11:15 a.m.: Our Open Spirit contemporary service, with a more informal style for music leadership and preaching.
 A children’s message is included.

 All of St. Paul’s weekend services include Holy Communion.
 God’s gifts of bread and wine assure us of Christ’s forgiveness and presence in our lives.
-The table is open to all baptized Christians.
+The Lord’s Table is open to believers of all Christian traditions.
 Come and eat.

 Let the children come